-The Company has filed its zakat and income tax returns up to and for the year ended December 31, 2019 which are still under review by GAZT.
-The Company is in the process of filing its return for the year ended December 31, 2020.
+The Company has filed its zakat and income tax returns up to and for the year ended December 31, 2020 which are still under review by ZATCA.
+The Company is in the process of filing its return for the year ended December 31, 2021.

 The final assessments of zakat and income tax liability for the years 2008 - 2013 was received during the year 2019 and the settlement as per terms of settlement is being paid as per agreed schedule.
-The balance amount payable as per settlement terms is kept aside as provision for zakat and income tax amounting to SAR 0.933 million as of December 31, 2020.
+The balance amount payable as per settlement terms is kept aside as provision for zakat and income tax amounting to SAR 0.933 million as of December 31, 2020 which was paid in January 2021.

-Employees' end of service benefits (EOSB)
+9. Employees' end of service benefits (EOSB)

-The Company operates an EOSB plan for its employees based on the prevailing Saudi Labor Law.
+The Company operates an employees' EOSB plan for its employees based on the prevailing Saudi Labor Law.
 Accruals are made in accordance with the actuarial valuation under projected unit credit method while the benefit payments obligation is discharged as and when it falls due.